JupiterOne/graph-slack/docs/jupiterone.md

 ### In Slack

-1. First navigate to the JupiterOne Slack integration configuration page (see detailed steps in the **In JupiterOne** section below)
+1. First navigate to the JupiterOne integration for Slack configuration page (see detailed steps in the **In JupiterOne** section below)
 2. Fill out relavant integration instance form information and OAuth scopes that you'd like the Slack app to request.
 All read scopes are used to ingest data